bennokr/rdflib-r2r/test-results/sqlite-bsbm/bsbm-bi-query6.md

                           NULL AS g
          FROM product) AS anon_19,

-        (SELECT review.nr AS review,
+        (SELECT
            (SELECT "product".nr
             FROM product
-            WHERE "review".product = "product".nr) AS product
+            WHERE "review".product = "product".nr) AS product,
+                review.nr AS review
          FROM review) AS anon_20,

         (SELECT